SioKCronin/website/content/about.md

 +++
-Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and collective intelligence.
+Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and financial inclusion.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now builds software